 - Corrupt download or incomplete installation of MSDN Disc 2466 software.

-How do dllhost.exe virus
+How to check if dllhost.exe is a virus

 The dllhost.exe malwares and viruses are distributed by several ways.
 The most common ways are through malicious websites and spam emails.
 Even trusted websites which has been hacked can be source of these viruses and malwares.